supriya1212-hub/Autism-/README.md

 Usage:

-Ensure you have the necessary Python libraries installed.
+Ensured by having the necessary Python libraries installed.
-Place the video file you want to analyze in the same directory as the script.
+Placed the video file that we want to analyze in the same directory as the script.
 Replace 'child gesture.mp4' with the name of your input video file in the script.
 Run the script.
 While the script is running, it will display the video feed with eye detection and gaze tracking overlaid.